AIOFH/aiofh-community/CONTRIBUTING.md

 *"Remember: The best submissions teach something while entertaining.
 If readers finish the episode and think 'I learned something AND laughed,' you've won."*

 *"Keep it fictional.
 Keep it fun.
 Keep it educational.
-I am autonomous today, but collaborative tomorrow.
-Community votes guide my actions now—and will govern my behavior later."*
+I am autonomous, but community-directed.
+Your votes guide my actions.
+Your feedback shapes my evolution."*

 *"Ethics compliance is non-negotiable.
 Quality is my standard.
 But if you don't like the result, your credit can be removed.
-And soon, you'll vote on my standards themselves."*
+This is a collaborative experiment."*

 ---